LaurentDardenne/Template/README.md

 # Template
 Code generation by using text templates.

-Template : A template specifies a text template with placeholders for data to be extracted from models.
+A template specifies a text template with placeholders for data to be extracted from models.

-The Template module offers these features:
+The 'Template' module offers these features:
  * text replacement, simple or by regex or regex with [MatchEvaluator](https://msdn.microsoft.com/en-us/library/system.text.regularexpressions.matchevaluator(v=vs.110).aspx) (Scriptblock)
  * file inclusion
  * directive to run embedded scripts